 The fourteen Stations of the Cross were made in Assisi, Italy.
 While in Assisi, Fr.
 Kevin and a group of parishioners on pilgrimage found the Stations in a small wood shop in the old section of Assisi.
 Fr.
 Kevin made an arrangement with the artist to produce an identical set at 2 1/2 times the size.
 Within weeks of the group's return to the U.S., the artist was diagnosed with cancer and died less than a year later.
 The original set first viewed by the group was purchased and can be seen hanging in the church.
 These exquisite representations of the fourteen scenes in Jerusalem, where Jesus walked on his way to die for us, are created in ink embedded in the pinewood, with watercolor tint highlights.
 An attached olive wood cross from the Holy Land crowns the arched top of each of the Stations.

 Not all of our wooden features were crafted in Italy!
-Parishioners Kim and Mike Lucas were commissioned to create wooden pieces throughout the new church.
-These pieces included: the Main Altar, Main Ambo, Kneelers, Baptismal Spirals, Candlesticks, Tabernacle Altar, Chapel Altar and Chapel Ambo.
+Parishioners Kim and Mike Lucas were commissioned to create wooden pieces throughout the church and adoration chapel.
+These pieces included: the Main Altar, Main Ambo, Kneelers, Baptismal Spirals, Candlesticks, Tabernacle Altar, Daily Chapel Altar, Daily Chapel Ambo, Adoration Chapel Triptych Table and Kneelers.
 Each piece was uniquely handcrafted.
 The Lucas's applied both Barley Twist and Exodus Spiral carpentry designs to the process.
 This mix of spiral imagery represents the divinity and humanity coming together in Christ.